Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Concluding remarks

 \section{Concluding remarks}

-In this work, we introduce an index to characterize the roughness of loss function of the neural network near any reference point.
-Through numerous experiments, we show that this quantity is particularly useful for the high dimensional parameter space and can effectively characterize the difference of the ``roughness'' for the two neural network landscapes arising from DGM and DRM.
-Our roughness index is based on the 1D normalized total variation in any specified region, rather than the Hessian matrix at the local minizer as a local quadratic approximation, so this index can be applied to both convex and non-convex landscapes.
+In this work, we introduce a roughness index to characterize the roughness of loss function near any reference point.
+Through numerous experiments, we show that this quantity is particularly useful for the high dimensional parameter space and can effectively characterize the ``roughness'' difference between two neural network landscapes arising from DGM and DRM.
+Our roughness index is based on the 1D normalized total variation in any specified region, rather than the Hessian matrix at the local minimizer as a local quadratic approximation, so this index can be applied to both convex and non-convex landscapes.
 Furthermore, we propose an efficient algorithm to compute this roughness index by randomly sampling the projection directions.

 In the comparison between DGM and DRM, we see significant smaller values of the roughness index for the DGM than for the DRM at various local minimizers when ResNet is used.
 We also discover that this difference of the roughness mainly comes from the standard deviation of the directional randomness.
-By examining the roughness index along the optimization trajectory, we have the empirical evidence to discover that although both are initialized as a smooth region, the roughness in the DRM gradually increases while the DGM has the ability of pass through a more rough region and then settle to a less rough basin of the minimizer.
-We conjecture that this empirical observation of differences of our {\it roughness index} in the landscape may be related to the subtle differences of using these two models in practice to solve high dimensional PDEs, such as the difference in the accuracy of the numerical solution and the difficulties of training the models.

-The last comment is that although we propose the roughness index \eqref{ind} and demonstrate its power in the background of solving PDE problems, we think this roughness concept is of potential interest in studying highly non-convex landscapes in other machine-learning tasks.
+By examining the roughness index along the optimization trajectory, we have the empirical observations that although both are initialized in a smooth region with low RI, the RI in the DRM gradually increases while the DGM has the ability to pass through a high RI region and then settle to a low RI basin of the minimizer.
+We conjecture that this empirical observation of RI differences in the landscape may be the reason of the performance differences of using these two models in practice to solve high dimensional PDEs, such as the difference in the accuracy of the numerical solution and the difficulties of training the models.
+The last comment is although we propose the roughness index and demonstrate its power in the background of solving PDE problems, we think this roughness concept and our method of RI are also important in studying highly non-convex landscapes for general machine-learning tasks.
+Particularly, the signature pattern of {\it increasing-then-decreasing} RI on the optimization path in the DGM, as shown in Figure \ref{fig: T_process} and Figure \ref{fig: T_process_wave}, implies that by following the gradient descent, the trajectory experiences the ``{\it flat-rough-flat}'' transition when travelling the landscape.
+We conjecture that this could be also valid in many machine-learning tasks such as image classification problems, but the careful empirical validations with heuristic or rigorous analysis are still yet under our investigation.